giocoal/minimal-portfolio/index.md

 <div style="text-align: justify">
 <b>CXR-ACGAN</b>: Auxiliary Classifier GAN (AC-GAN) for <b>Chest X-Ray</b> (CXR) Images Generation (<b>Pneumonia, COVID-19 and healthy</b> patients) for the purpose of <b>data augmentation</b>.
 Implemented in TensorFlow, trained on COVIDx CXR-3 dataset.
 <br> <br>
-The main objective was to train an <b>Auxiliary Classifier GAN</b> (AC-GAN) to obtain a model for the conditional synthesis of chest radiographs of healthy patients, patients with COVID-19 and patients with non-COVID-19 pneumonia.
-Additionally, we used the trained GAN to perform data augmentation on the unbalanced COVIDx dataset, generatively balancing minority classes, and possibly improving the performance of some classifiers.
+The main objective was to train an <b>Auxiliary Classifier GAN</b> (AC-GAN) to obtain a model for the <b>conditional synthesis</b> of chest radiographs of healthy patients, patients with COVID-19 and patients with non-COVID-19 pneumonia.
+Additionally, we used the trained GAN to perform <b>data augmentation on the unbalanced COVIDx dataset</b>, generatively balancing minority classes, and possibly improving the performance of some classifiers.
 </div>
 <br>
 <center><img src="images/CXR-ACGAN - Example.png"/></center>